IstaqueF/End_to_endPROJECT-SQL-Excel-and-Tableau-IN-PROGRESS/README.md

 Question 6: Now let's find out if rental time changes between two stores

-See below EER diagram of the DB I have worked with
+See below EER diagram of the DB I have worked with to create table of interest
 ![image](https://user-images.githubusercontent.com/124199213/223579975-57511595-48a9-41c0-8bb2-c3f93982da36.png)